karithomas/liri-node-app/README.md

 # liri-node-app

 Node.js Assignment

+To view the output from LIRI, please view the file above title "liriappworks.png"

 About the App:
 LIRI is a Language Interpretation and Recognition Interface and is a command line node app.
 It takes in parameters and gives back data.
 The following commands can be run using the LIRI Bot